 - Avoid tight clothing around the waist and legs.

-That’s about it.
+That’s about all there is to it.
 There are many misconceptions and “quick fixes” on the Internet that you should avoid.
 A couple examples of falsely advertised products include herbal supplements and creams containing vitamin K.

 If all else fails and you’ve exhausted the self-care treatments, consult your doctor, who can suggest a variety of procedures, mostly outpatient, to alleviate your discomfort.